 LOYAL LOCAL SPOTLIGHT

-Box Turtle Bakery is a home-based bakery in Carrboro, NC with a mission of locally sourced ingredients, whole grains, and hearth-baked breads.
-Abraham Palmer, the manager and baker, freshly mills all of the flour and cracked grains he uses in his bread and bakes on a large masonry oven for a true hearth-bread crust.
+is a home-based bakery in Carrboro, NC with a mission of locally sourced ingredients, whole grains, and hearth-baked breads.
+Abraham Palmer, the manager and baker, sources local grains whenever possible, and freshly mills all of the flour and cracked grains for his bread.
+All of Box Turtle Bakery’s baked goods are hearth-baked in a large wood-fired masonry oven, which provides an even and stable heat that produces especially beautiful crusts.
 Baked goods include sourdough hearth breads, honey wheat, sourdough dark rye, spelt tortillas, sourdough english muffins, scones, chocolate almond biscotti, and more.

 How did you get started with baking?
 I had a former IT career, and over time I realized I wanted to do something on my own.
 I’ve always had an interest in baking, and I thought working with local grains would be a unique niche.
 I gradually made the transition, and started a home-based bakery operation in 2009.
 I’ll be honest it was harder than I thought it would be – from 14 hour prep days before going to market, sourcing local grains, building and cleaning equipment, transportation, administrative work and so on.